Summer is still felt well in Belgium, but autumn and its beautiful colors are approaching.

 An essential, even if you try to avoid using it!

-5. Needle gauge
+5. The needle gauge

 A crochet hook can prove very useful